 Filing Responsibilities For Nonprofit Organizations

-- Nonprofit Organizations which normally have more than or equal to $200,000 in gross receipts or total assets more than or equal to $500,000 need to file Form 990 (Long Form).
+- Nonprofit organizations whose gross receipts are more than or equal to $200,000 in gross receipts or total assets more than or equal to $500,000 need to file Form 990 (Long Form).

-- Most small nonprofit organizations whose annual gross receipts are less than $50,000 need to file Form 990-N.
+- Nonprofit organizations whose gross receipts are less than $50,000 need to file Form 990-N.

 Due Date For Filing Form 990

-The due date to e-file 990 form is on the 15th day of the 5th month after the organization’s tax year ends.
-So, it means that if your organization is following the calendar year, then the due date to file 990 will be on May 15th of each year.
+The due date for filing 990 returns is on the 15th day of the 5th month after the organization’s tax year ends.
+If your organization operates on a calendar tax year, the due date to file Form 990 is May 15th.

 Methods To Submit Form 990